dsu-cs/a3-nplayer89/README.md

 In short, the following files are the only ones that you should modify for this
 assignment:
 * `bst.hpp`
+* `cmd.txt`

 No other file should be modified!

 ### Interface
 Below is the prototype for the class you are to implement.
-It can also be found in the .hpp file for the class as well.
+It can also be found in the .hpp file for the class.
 If you have any questions as to the expected behavior of a function please do not hesitate to ask

 ```C++